evildmp/afraid-to-commit/docs/commandlinegit.rst

 *   https://github.com/settings/ssh

-**This tutorial assumes you have now added your public key to your HitHub account.** If you haven't, you'll have to use *https* instead, and translate from the format of GitHub's *ssh* URLS.
+**This tutorial assumes you have now added your public key to your GitHub account.** If you haven't, you'll have to use *https* instead, and translate from the format of GitHub's *ssh* URLS.